SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### exponentiation

-Exponentiation is a binary operation involving two operands, called the base and exponent.
+»⟮Exponentiation⟯« is ⟮＿a binary operation＿⟯ involving the two operands ⟮＿base＿⟯ and ⟮c_;＿exponent＿⟯.
-Exponentiation is often written as `b⎴n⎴`, where b is the base and n is the exponent.
+⟮＿Exponentiation＿⟯ is often written as `⟮b⎴n⎴⟯`, where ⟮b⟯ is ⟮＿the base＿⟯ and ⟮c-;n⟯ is ⟮＿the exponent＿⟯.
-Exponentiation, written as `b⎴n⎴` means `Π⎵i=1⎵⎴n⎴b` .
+⟮＿Exponentiation＿⟯, written as `⟮b⎴n⎴⟯` means `⟮Π⟯⟮⎵i=1⎵⎴n⎴b⟯` .
-base ≈ radix
+⟮base⟯ ≈ ⟮radix⟯

 ###### logarithm

-The logarithm is the inverse function to exponentiation.
+»⟮The logarithm⟯« is ⟮＿the inverse function＿⟯ to ⟮＿exponentiation＿⟯.
-The logarithm of a number x is the exponent n that applied to a given base b would yield x.
+»⟮The logarithm⟯« of a number x is ⟮the exponent n⟯ that ⟮applied to a given base b⟯ ⟮would yield x⟯.
-If no base is given for a logarithm, it is obvious or doesn't matter.
+⟮If no base is given⟯ for a logarithm, it is ⟮obvious⟯ or ⟮c_;doesn't matter⟯.
-The logarithm of x for a base b is denoted as `log⎵b⎵(x)` or `log⎵b⎵x` `log⎵b⎵(b⎴n⎴) = n`
+⟮The logarithm of x for a base b⟯ is denoted as `⟮log⎵b⎵(x)⟯` or `⟮c_;log⎵b⎵x⟯` `⟮log⎵b⎵⟯⟮(b⎴n⎴)⟯ = ⟮n⟯`

+»⟮the natural logarithm⟯« is ⟮log⎵e⎵⟯.
-the natural logarithm is log⎵e⎵. the natural logarithm log⎵e⎵ is usually just written ln.
+⟮＿the natural logarithm log⎵e⎵＿⟯ is usually just written ⟮ln⟯.

 ###### axioms and derivable truths

 ```
-b⎴1⎴ = b
+b⎴⟮1⟯⎴ = ⟮b⟯
-b⎴0⎴ = 1
+b⎴⟮0⟯⎴ = ⟮1⟯
-b⎵-n⎵ = 1/b^⎴-n⎴
+b⎵⟮-n⟯⎵ = ⟮1/b^⎴-n⎴⟯
 ```

 ### properties

 #### identity element

-The identity element e of a binary operation  ̇ on a set S is e ∈ S such that ∀(a ∈ S) e  ̇ a = a ∧ a  ̇ e = a.
+»⟮The identity element⟯« e of a binary operation  ̇ on a set S is ⟮e ∈ S⟯ such that ∀(⟮a ∈ S⟯) ⟮e  ̇ a = a⟯ ⟮∧⟯ ⟮c_-;a  ̇ e = a⟯.
-The identity element may simply be called an identity.
+⟮The identity element⟯ may simply be called ⟮an identity⟯.
-The identity element of a certain operation is often called that ‹operation› identity (e.g. multiplicative identity).
+⟮＿The identity element＿⟯ ⟮of a certain operation⟯ is often called ⟮‹operation› identity (e.g. multiplicative identity)⟯.
-The identity element of multiplication performed on real numbers is 1.
+⟮＿The identity element＿⟯ of ⟮＿multiplication＿⟯ performed on real numbers is ⟮1⟯.
-The identity element of addition performed on real numbers is 0.
+⟮＿The identity element＿⟯ of ⟮＿addition＿⟯ performed on real numbers is ⟮0⟯.

 #### idempotentitcity

-A function/operation/etc. is ⟮idempotent⟯ if ⟮it can be applied mulitple times⟯ without ⟮changing the result⟯ ⟮beyond the initial application⟯.
+A function/operation/etc. is »⟮idempotent⟯« if ⟮it can be applied mulitple times⟯ without ⟮changing the result⟯ ⟮beyond the initial application⟯.
-Examples for i⟮dempotent functions⟯ include ⟮abs(x), floor(x), ceil(x) etc.⟯
+Examples for ⟮＿idempotent functions＿⟯ include ⟮abs(x), floor(x), ceil(x) etc.⟯

 #### commutative

-Commutatitivity is if changing the order of operands does not change the result.
+»⟮Commutatitivity⟯« is ⟮if changing the order of operands⟯ ⟮does not change the result⟯.
-Addition and multiplication are commutative, subtraction and division are noncommutative.
+Of the elementary arithmetic operations, ⟮addition and multiplication⟯ are ⟮commutative⟯, ⟮c-;subtraction and division⟯ are ⟮noncommutative⟯.

 #### associative

-Associativity is rearranging parenthesis will not change the result.
+»⟮Associativity⟯« is ⟮if rearranging parentheses⟯ ⟮does not change the result⟯.
-Addition and multiplication (if not mixed) are associative, subtraction and division are nonassociative.
+Of the elementary arithmetic operations, ⟮addition and multiplication (if not mixed)⟯ are ⟮associative⟯, ⟮c-;subtraction and division⟯ are ⟮nonassociative⟯.

 #### distributive